JamesTurnerGit/CV/README.md

 The key moment of this was during a job surveying Britain’s railways where we had a systematic issue with our ground model.
 Normally we’d have to do rework from scratch to solve this and that’d cost several thousand pounds in man-hours alone.
 On my own initiative, I wrote a script that was able to find and correct the issues without damaging the rest of the data.
 From then on the script was used regularly throughout the day by our processors.

 Solved a lot of additional problems in production by continuing to write scripts in python and MicroStation Basic.

+Worked effectively on a small team to hit deadlines consistently.

 ### Energy bar 2008 - 2009